plantanapp/dnnsharp.github.io/search-boost/indexing/targets.md

    * Very High Boost
    * Extreme Boost

 4. (Optional) Starting with version 05.00.104 you can map additional properties from an **RSS Feed** to the indexed URL item or change the default ones.
-You can select from:
+You can select from the following properties to show on the results page:
    * Author
    * Date Published
    * Title